June 16th, 2020

 The children are expected to read for ten minutes, at least 5 times per week.
 We ask that this is noted in their reading record with either a parent/carer signature or the child writing a brief summary of what they have read.
 Reading records are checked in class daily.

 Homework books will be sent home once per week.
-It will come home on a Thursday and will due back at school on Tuesday.
+It will come home on a Thursday and will be due back at school on Tuesday.
 The work will always be a continuation of what we are learning in class.
 It is important that homework books come to school with the children as it helps us to address misconceptions and close any gaps.
 The children also have access to Mathletics and Times Tables Rockstars (both have apps available).

 In the Classroom